Angamanga/map-project/README.md

 ##Language and libraries used##
 I have written a Node.js-application where the node-server is used to serve the source-data to the client through HTTP-requests.
 In the front-end I have worked with plain vanilla Java Script with the addition of a number of libraries to optimise the code (Browserify and Babel) and make Ajax-requests easier (PleaseAjax).
-I have used Leaflet.js together with two plugin-libraries to make it possible to handle csv-data (geoCSV) and make clustered layers (MarkerCluster).
+I have used Leaflet.js together with two libraries to make it possible to handle csv-data (geoCSV) and make clustered layers (MarkerCluster).

 The application starts in the file 'main.js' where the map is initiated.
 The map is created through three js-files, map.js, addProjectMarkers.js